 - recover any penalty due to be paid to the Crown in the District Court

 - apply for sanctions against a person who doesn’t comply with an order, determination, direction or requirement made by the Employment Relations Authority/Employment Court/District Court.
 This type of application might be made in cases where:

 - the matter came from a breach of employment standards, or relates to the payment of wages or other money owed or penalties ordered, and

 - the breach wasn’t minor or inadvertent, and

 - there was no reasonable excuse for the breach, and

 - there are reasonable grounds for believing that if a compliance order was made the person wouldn’t comply with it.

 What employers need to know if a Labour Inspector comes to their workplace

-If someone comes to your workplace and says they are a Labour Inspector but you are unsure, you should ask to see their warrant.
+If someone comes to a workplace and says they are a Labour Inspector but the employer is not sure that's true, the employer should ask to see their warrant.